MetallicGoat/PrizeCommands/README.md

 ---
 `Prize-ID` The Identifier of this prize.
 This can be anything (As long as it follows the YML formatting rules).
-Using the identifer you can set this prize to run on certian events.
+Using the identifier you can set this prize to run on certain events.

 ---
 `Enabled` This config simply allows you to disable a prize without having to delete it from the config.

 ---
 `Permission` Set required permission for a prize to be run.
-Leave empty or remove config to not require a permisson.
+Leave empty or remove config to not require a permission.

 ---
 `Commands` Command(s) that get executed as console when the prize is triggered.